Maigard/git-class/2-team-worksheet.md

 ## Making changes and opening a pull request
-- Goal: In this block one person will make add an instruction to a recipe in the repository
+- Goal: In this block one person will add an instruction to a recipe in the repository

 1) Team member A makes the first set of changes then opens a `Pull Request`
 	- Create a `branch` - name it after what you want to accomplish (no spaces). `add-instruction-to-cookies`
 	- Make content changes: open any .md file in the project and add a direction step like `Lets Party` or `Give to neighbors`.